Capital Good Fund

-Capital Good Fund is a 501(c)(3) non-profit organization based in Providence, Rhode Island that provides loans and financial coaching to residents of Rhode Island, Florida, Massachusetts, and Delaware.
+Capital Good Fund is a 501(c)(3) non-profit organization based in Providence, Rhode Island that provides loans and financial coaching to residents of Rhode Island, Florida, Massachusetts, Delaware, Illinois, Texas, Colorado, New Jersey, Connecticut, Georgia, Pennsylvania.
 Capital Good Fund offers loans for car purchase/refinance, immigration costs (including fees relating to US citizenship), weatherization, security deposits, and other consumer purposes.

 History

 The organization was founded in 2009 by Brown University students Andy Posner and Mollie West.
 It was a student run organization until 2010 when Posner became the first full-time employee.